trand2k/HomographyEstimateLabelTool/README.md

 # HomographyEstimateLabelTool
 ## Introduction
 This tool help to label homography matrix for image pairs.
 The tool is based on Qt5.9.1 and OpenCV3.4.1.
-The tool is tested on Ubuntu 18.04.
+The tool is tested on Ubuntu 20.04.

 ## Task list

 - [x] Label using mouse keep and move
 - [x] Label using dot 4 point match
 - [x] Label aerial image match map
-- [ ] Label map match other moment map
+- [x] Label map match other moment map
+- [x] change map when label
+- [ ] auto genarate cache label file
+- [ ] choose matching algorithm option for autogenerate cache label file

 ## How to install